 Credit card debt may feel like a heavy burden that’s perpetually weighing you down.
 If you have large balances with high interest rates, you may be accruing significant monthly charges that are difficult to pay off.
 Not only does this affect other financial opportunities, it may also result in a cycle of ongoing debt that seems nearly impossible to break out of.
 In such a scenario, what becomes important is how to manage this debt and eventually eliminate it.

-The key to correcting this situation is a three-pronged attack of changing spending habits, changing saving habits, and pursuing a debt payoff strategy.
+The key to correcting this situation is a three-pronged approach of changing your spending habits, developing saving habits, and pursuing a strategy to pay off your debt.

 Change your spending habits

 The next step is to review the spending habits that led to your credit card debt.